-A.5 Demonstrating refusal techniques
+Activity A5 Demonstrating refusal techniques

-Bring a pre-selected learner up to the front of the class or select a learner to help you with performing the demonstration.
-Ask the learner to use Resource 1: Role play script - Peter and Aisha from their book.
+1. Bring a pre-selected learner up to the front of the class or select a learner to help you with performing the demonstration.
+Ask the learner to use Educator resource 8.8.1: Role play script - Peter and Aisha from their book.